gstjohn/Thumbsnag/readme.md

 + **min_area (default: 5000)**

-  This option represents the minimum pixel area (width x height) of the images that is required in order to be included in the result set.
+  This option represents the minimum pixel area (width x height) required in order to be included in the result set.

 + **ratio_threshold (default: 3.0)**

-  This option represent the maximum ratio of width-to-height allowed in order to be included in the result set.
+  This option represents the maximum ratio of width-to-height allowed in order to be included in the result set.

 + **filename_filters (default: "sprite", "blank", and "spacer")**

-  This option represent an array of words that must not be in the image file name in order to be included in the result set.
+  This option represents an array of words that must not be in the image file name in order to be included in the result set.

 ## Credits